Kasheftin/RoutePlanner/README.md

 * Add polylines and shapes
 * Add image's uploader and parse POI photos and street view

-And if You appreciate my work, feel free to [contact me](http://ragneta.com) or make a donation to: webmoney R459280169093, яндекс-кошелек: 4100141897880.
+And if You appreciate my work, feel free to [contact me](http://ragneta.com).